MiguelUribeVillada/Uni-MobileComputing/SecondAssignment/README.md

 Feel free to explore and interact with the app to discover its full functionality.

 # Credits
-This application was developed by MiguelUribeVillada as part of the Mobile Computing workshop.
+This application was developed by MiguelUribeVillada as part of my Mobile Computing workshop.